sunnyzxh/CNV-JACG/README.md

 # CNV-JACG
-CNV-JACG is a random forest based framework for assessing the accuracy of CNVs detected based on paired-end whole genome sequencing data
+CNV-JACG is a random forest based framework for assessing the accuracy of CNVs detected base on paired-end whole genome sequencing data

 ## Installation
 CNV-JACG is written in perl and R

-just make sure you have already install perl(v5.22.0) and R(3.5.1)
+Just make sure you have already installed perl(v5.22.0) and R(3.5.1)

 ### Required perl model
 Statistics::Basic (https://metacpan.org/pod/distribution/Statistics-Basic/lib/Statistics/Basic.pod)